 Here is a to scale CAD drawing of our design that any competent machine will be able to a brackets like ours from.
 Click to download.

 - We can’t recommend this stove for offshore use until Force10 provides a properly designed bracket.

 - We would recommend, even with custom brackets like ours, that holes in a strong area of the surrounding cabinetry be provided for both swing retaining bolts as a backup to the pivot, not just one as called for in the manual.

 - The poor quality of the bracket has shaken our confidence in the entire stove; we will be watching it carefully for other problems and safety issues.
-The pivot bolt itself is next on our list for a good look.

 - Even a piece of marine equipment that has been sold for many years can have glaring safety issues that must be fixed during installation.

 Sadly, this is by no means the first time this lesson has been brought home to us.